 2) publish to a carrd.co URL

-The first option is available only if you have a Pro subscription or you sign up for the free trial.
+The first option is available only if you have a Pro subscription or if you sign up for the free trial.

 There are also two options if you only want to save the changes instead.
 You can save it as a template or an offline draft.
 Here again, the first option is only possible with a Pro subscription.